mstcroix/WorldCompensationSystem/arch/README.md

 Light-nodes:
  - store, validate and reconstruct environment from all nodes in local network (only) -- bis maximal 3x Brücke (Gateway)
+1. Light-Clients connect and use the network only for short-time (SMS, PPP)

 User : reads, modifies and stores state in Blockchain (typically a *light-Node*)
  - In browser (js Linux machine)